eordano/delegation/README.md

 1. Replace the files `members.csv`, `proposals.csv`, and `votes.csv` on `static/data/` with the CSV exports from this Google Spreadsheet: [Decentraland DAO Transparency Data](https://docs.google.com/spreadsheets/d/1FoV7TdMTVnqVOZoV4bvVdHWkeu4sMH5JEhp8L0Shjlo/edit#gid=624625832).
 The sheets used are the second, third, and fourth ones.
 2. Run `npm run update`, which will regenerate `static/data/all.json`.
+3. Sit tight, as it takes my moderately high powered computer about a minute to build this file.

 ## About